ROCm/ROCm.github.io/hardware.md

 ```
 kfd: skipped device 1002:7300, PCI rejects atomics
 ```
-If you are using gfx9 GPUs, you can bypass this requirement by setting the environment variable `HSA_ENABLE_SDMA=0`.
-However, this disables the use of DMA engines to move data between the CPU and GPU memory.
-This can reduce performance.

 ###### Current CPU which support PCIe Gen3 + PCIe Atomics are known to be supported: